 There are a number of manuscript prizes and mentoring opportunities on offer in Australia and overseas.
-This is not an exhaustive list and the PCWC does not endorse any particular prize or opportunity, and our Centre does not receive any financial benefit from promoting these opportunities.
+This is not an exhaustive list and the PCWC do not endorse any particular prize or opportunity, and our Centre does not receive any financial benefit from promoting these opportunities.

 Australian Prizes & Opportunities